Rock squirrel: Geographic Range

-Because of their specialized habitat requirements, there's very select states in the US where these creatures can sustain themselves.
-These squirrels inhabit rocky mountains, canyon walls, cliffs, and steep rocky hills and there's only a few areas within North America with such type of landscape.
+Because of their specialized habitat requirements, there are only a few states in the US where these creatures can sustain themselves.
+These squirrels inhabit rocky mountains, canyon walls, cliffs, and steep rocky hills and only a few areas within North America contain such landscapes.
 These squirrels can be found throughout the southern US border along with Mexico in states like California, Arizona, Utah, Colorado, Oklahoma, New Mexico and parts of West Texas.
-Contrary to popular belief, in Mexico these squirrels are not found eastern coastal lowlands, but they inhabit areas of Jalisco, Guerrero, Mexico, Morelos, Colima and Puebla.
+Contrary to popular belief, in Mexico these squirrels are not found in eastern coastal lowlands, but they inhabit areas of Jalisco, Guerrero, Mexico, Morelos, Colima and Puebla.
 In the western edge of the range of these squirrels in the US, they mostly inhabit parts of southeasternmost corners of California, which includes some of the most arid areas in the entire state.